-Although the final step of polishing cooking surfaces smooth appears to have survived the advent of automation for a some period of time, it, too, would soon succumb to the demands for cost reduction that automated molding alone could not stanch.
+Although the final step of polishing cooking surfaces smooth appears to have survived the advent of automation for some period of time, it, too, would soon succumb to the demands for cost reduction that automated molding alone could not stanch.

 More About Factory Automation